-[May 19, 2019 is the disappearance tithi of Śrīla Bhakti Sāraṅga Gosvāmī Mahārāja in Vṛrndāvana, India.
+[February 14, 2020 is the appearance tithi of Śrīla Bhakti Sāraṅga Gosvāmī Mahārāja in Vṛrndāvana, India.
 The following is an article about his glories from 'My Beloved Masters' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja.]

 FULL SURRENDER MEANS LEAVING NOTHING BEHIND

 Prior to joining the maṭha full-time, Śrīla Gosvāmī Mahārāja (then known as Śrī Atulacandra Bandopādhyāya) worked for Indian Railways, which provided him with a stable residence. Śrīla Bhaktisiddhānta Sarasvatī Ṭhākura Prabhupāda once visited and stayed there for three days in 1921.
 As a result of his divine association during that three-day visit, Śrī Atulacandra Bandopādhyāya decided to dedicate his life to serving the lotus feet of Śrīla Prabhupāda.
 Following the principle of the verse gurum evābhigacchet from Muṇḍaka Upaniṣad (1.2.12), He understood that upon approaching śrī guru, one ought to surrender oneself completely without returning home for anything.
 Therefore, he packed all his household items—his table, chair, bureau and so on—on a truck and brought them to the maṭha.
 He did not leave anything behind, so as to ensure he would never have to revisit his house to settle pending matters.

 THE DEAR ASSOCIATE OF ŚRIMAN MAHĀPRABHU